JoseMenta/GildedRose-Refactoring-Kata/rust/readme.md

 all functions definitions to change to return a `Box` with the trait object.

 For these reasons, we omitted this implementation and instead continued with the strategy pattern, which better fits Rust's programming style.
+## Level 6 justification
+The team decided to implement the State pattern in the level 6.
+This pattern was chosen because it allows to change different states of the items depending of it and it replace the strategy pattern.
+However, the implementation of it results in a more complex code because it was necessary to implement a machine state that allows to change the state of the item.
+The complexity of it is because Rust does not have a good support for polymorphism, and the implementation of the state pattern is more complex than in other languages like Java or C#.